Cjmpanda/GUI-project-revised/README.md

 How to install our game:
-1. Download our python file
+1. Download our zip file
-2. Download all the png images of cards we have
-4. Make two folders in your files tab
-5. Name one "Assets" and the other something related to BlackJack
-6. Put all of the png files in the "Assets" folder
-7. After put the python file into the BlackJack folder
-8. Then put the "Assets" folder in the BlackJack folder
+2. Extract the zip file
-9. Then open the python file in the folder
+3. Then open the python file in the folder in you Python Idle

 What is your project about - Game, application, etc.
 Our project is a game that depicts the game of Black Jack.
 Allowing